duncanturk/haw-hof-bachelor-latex/README.md

 ### Compilation

 The `Makefile` uses your local `pdflatex` and `biber` installation.
-If these are installed just execute `make` in the directory should be sufficient.
+If these are installed running `make` in the directory should be sufficient.

 If you don't have a local latex installation you may want to use `run.sh` which requires docker and compiles your tex files in a docker container.

 The resulting PDF-Files can be found in the `pdf` directory.

+Just using `latexmk` on `main.tex` is also possible.

 ## Contribution